-- 1. Support CEQA reform to accelerate projects. - Promote a regulatory environment that allows and encourages special districts and municipalities to achieve local, state, and national water conservation and environmental goals.
+- 1. Support CEQA reform to accelerate projects. - 2.
+Promote a regulatory environment that allows and encourages special districts and municipalities to achieve local, state, and national water conservation and environmental goals. - 3.
+Support adequate funding for regulatory agencies to ensure proper levels of service and reduce the cost of inflation due to regulatory delay.

-- Regulatory agencies should be adequately funded to ensure proper levels of service. - Support changing certification requirements for water treatment operators who work at recycled water facilities. - Support legislative efforts that allow an applicant to conduct environmental review only under CEQA when both federal and state approval is required for public projects in California. - Support efforts to exclude "the banks" from the definition of "Waters of the State" or reduce the impact of its inclusion.
+- 4. Support changing certification requirements for water treatment operators who work at recycled water facilities. - 5.
+Support legislative efforts that allow an applicant to conduct environmental review only under CEQA when both federal and state approval is required for public projects in California. - 6.
+Support efforts to reduce the impact of including "the banks" in the definition of "Waters of the State."